Benan Altıntaş: Club career

+Fomget Gençlik ve Spor

 Altıntaş started her career entering the Ankara-based club Fomget Gençlik ve Spor in 2016.
 She played her first match in the 2016-17 Turkish Women's Third Football League on 13 November 2016.
 At the end of the season, she enjoyed her team's promotion the Second League.
 At the end of the 2018–19 season, her team became champion and was promoted to the Fşrst League.

+Galatasaray

+She signed a one-year contract with Galatasaray on 4 August 2023.

+She signed a new 1-year contract with Galatasaray on July 31, 2025.

 International career

 Altıntaş was admitted to the Turkey girls' U-17 team, and debuted internationally at the UEFA Development Tournament against Russia on 12 May 2017.
 She participated at the 2018 UEFA Women's Under-17 Championship qualification - Group 7 matches.
 She capped in 12 matches and scored four goals in total for the Turkey U-17 team..

 In 2018, she was called up to the Turkey U-19 team.
 She played in two friendly matches.

 She became a member of the Turkey women's national team in the friendly match on 14 June 2021.